| Historically, radial

 1. There is a large space in front of the engine!
 This

+is the plenum chamber.
 2. There is a very narrow annular air inlet, yet sufficient

+air gets in to cool 3000 HP!
+3. The INSIDE of the cowl is streamlined!
 4. There is a fairing over the crankshaft not unlike a

+mirror image of the spinner!
 Lesson 4: Air is most effective at cooling

-a cylinder when it passes over the cylinder at LOW speed
+a cylinder when it passes over the cylinder at LOWspeed

-Lesson 5: The idea behind the plenum chamber
+and high pressure Lesson 5: The idea behind the plenum chamber

 structure it to slow the air by expansion after it enters